Begonia maculata, a green and white begonia with small peas

 Spray

-Your begonia maculata hates wet foliage.
-You must not mist the plant.
+Your Begonia maculata hates wet foliage.
+Don't mist the plant.

 Repotting